 The Council's SSC provides scientific recommendations on catch levels to the Council, including an OFL and ABC.
-The OFL is a catch level that corresponds to the stock's maximum sustainable yield (MSY).
-The ABC is a catch limit adjusted downward from the OFL to account for scientific uncertainty and the Council's risk tolerance policy.
+The OFL is a catch level that corresponds to the stock's MSY.
+The ABC is a catch limit adjusted downward from the OFL to account for scientific uncertainty and the Council's risk tolerance policy (SAFMC 2023a).